santeri-io/ffmpeg-wavein/README.md

 ffmpeg-wavein
 =============

-Audio capture support for FFmpeg on Windows
+Audio capture support for FFmpeg on Windows Platforms